MatiasOS/explorer-metadata/profiles/organizations/hardhat.md

 # Hardhat

+Hardhat is a development environment for Ethereum software.
+It consists of different components for editing, compiling, debugging and deploying smart contracts and dApps.

+## Overview

-Hardhat is the most popular Ethereum development environment, used by thousands of developers and teams worldwide to build, test, and deploy smart contracts.
+Hardhat is built by Nomic Foundation and has become one of the most popular tools for Ethereum development.
+It provides a flexible and extensible environment for building smart contracts.

 ## Features

-- **Flexible compilation** - Compile Solidity contracts with customizable settings
-- **Built-in testing** - Write and run tests using Mocha and Chai
-- **Local blockchain** - Hardhat Network for fast local development and testing
-- **Debugging** - Solidity stack traces and console.log for easier debugging
-- **Plugin ecosystem** - Extensive plugin system for additional functionality
-- **TypeScript support** - First-class TypeScript integration

-## Hardhat Network
+### Local Development Network
 Hardhat Network is a local Ethereum network designed for development.
-It allows you to deploy contracts, run tests, and debug your code with features like:
+It allows you to deploy contracts, run tests, and debug your code.

-- Instant block mining
+### Built-in Testing
+Write and run tests using Mocha and Chai with Hardhat's testing utilities.

+### Debugging
+Console.log debugging in Solidity, stack traces, and explicit error messages.

+### Plugin Ecosystem
+Extend Hardhat with plugins for:
+- Ethers.js and Web3.js integration
+- Contract verification
+- Gas reporting
-- Mainnet forking
+- Code coverage
-- Console logging in Solidity
-- Detailed stack traces

 ## Getting Started